Citadel-Station-13/Citadel-Station-13-RP/icons/clothing/uniform/README.md

       - /costumes - vanity costumes like kilts, mime outfits, clown outfits, cueball outfits, etc
       - /formal - formalwear like suits, dresses, fancy clothes etc. If the item is meant to be a standard uniform for a job put it in workwear
       - /workwear - Clothing intended to be worn for a job like jumpsuits, uniforms, etc

+## Avoid going more than one folder deeper
+- In the interest of keeping this system readable and maintained well into the future avoid going more than one folder deeper than the casual/costume/formal/workwear folders.
+- If your folder is getting too big divide it into additional folders on the same level
+- If the items are still related name them so that they are kept together when sorted alphabetically e.g. /workwear/jumpsuits, /workwear/jumpsuits_dept